SFULibrary/islandora_context/README.md

 # Islandora Context

 Provides a set of [Context](https://dupal.org/project/context) "conditions" and "reactions" for Islandora objects.
 Think of this module as an "if-this-then-that" configurator for Islandora repositories.

-Use cases are welcome.
+Use cases, and ideas for new conditions and reactions, are welcome.

 ## Introduction